 Your [eye doctor] offers a range of successful options to treat your dry eyes to ensure you always have clear vision and comfortable eyes.
 Call your dry eye optometrist to have your eyes thoroughly evaluated and treated for long-lasting relief.
 There is a wide range of in-office treatments that can alleviate symptoms of dry eye syndrome and help your eyes feel refreshed.

 To learn more about our dry eye services and schedule a consultation, call Elevated Eyecare in McDonough today!

-Elevated Eyecare serves dry eye patients from McDonough, Morrow, Ellenwood, and Jonesboro, Georgia and surrounding communities.
+Elevated Eyecare serves dry eye patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, Georgia and surrounding communities.

 - A: Aside from redness and dryness, dry eye syndrome can also cause watery eyes, stinging or burning, stringy mucus, blurred vision, grittiness, light sensitivity and difficulty wearing contact lenses.
 Symptoms can range from mild to debilitating, and from occasional to chronic.

 - A: If left untreated, dry eye syndrome can cause eye inflammation, corneal ulcers or abrasions and even vision loss in severe cases.
 Dry eye syndrome also puts a person more at risk of developing eye infections.
 If you have any symptoms of dry eye syndrome, contact us for a tailor-made treatment plan.